ren-ben/mini-pugin-guns/README.md

 - `iron_sword`

-You can also use `/w rm` to remove de-weaponize all tools
+You can also use `/w rm` to de-weaponize all tools

 # Acknowledgements🏆